buimaianh/cs50w-projects/email/dev-log.md

             button.onclick = () => {
                 const emailPayLoad = getInputUser();
                 if (emailPayLoad) {
-                    fetchSentEmail("emails/", "POST", emailPayLoad)
+                    fetchSentEmail(emailPayLoad)
                 }
             };
         });

-        loadMailbox()
     ```

-- Result
+- Output
-    - Return a data with `JSON` format

     Get a message "Sent the email successfully.", "Error sending the email.", "Recipients not existed", "Please fill in all fields.",...
 </details>

 </details>